 The International Peace Congress will hold its thirteenth session in Boston during the first week of October.
-Thither delegates from a majority of the civilized countries of the world are to betake themselves in unselfish hu-To betake themselves in unselfsh hu-manifarian devotion to the cause of the nations' good.
-Though the unlucky number of their convention seems to be signalized by a war the bloodiest of the generation, these devotees to the fostering of universal peace will, by the very fact of their convocation, give earnest of the growth of better ideals in the world's councils. in the world's councils.
+Thither delegates from a majority of the civilized countries of the world are to betake themselves in unselfish humonitarian devotion to the cause of the manitarian devotion to the cause of the nations' good.
+Though the unlucky number of their convention seems to be signalized by a war the bicodiest of the generation, these devotees to the fostering of universal peace will, by the very fact of their convocation, give earnest of the growth of better ideals in the world's councils.
+In the world's councils.